Jeep Camping Gear FAQs

 Finding Your Way in the Dark

-Now that the sun’s down, the Coleman Tent Light ($9) is a perfect magnetic overhead light.
+Now that the sun’s down, the Coleman Tent Light (left) is a perfect magnetic light.
+These also stick great to jeep rollbars!
 No fumbling for the flashlight, just reach up and there it is!
 A headlight is also a great investment, ranging from $6-$60+.
 Even the inexpensive ones put out a nice beam of light and free your hands to set up camp.
 Splurge on a nice lantern ($35-90) if you can, flashlights just don’t cut it when cooking or setting up in the dark.

 What if something goes wrong?
 Odds are, someone in your group will be able to help you out, but don’t count on it.
 Always check the conditions before you head out.